 Living with vitiligo is hard, but summers – although we don’t like to admit it – can make us squirm the most.
 After months of long sleeves and pants, we’re forced into the sun with spots on full display and staring eyes around every corner.
-It’s enough to make us want to crawl back into bed.
+It’s enough to make anyone want to crawl back into bed.

 If that’s you, you aren’t alone.
-Summertime can be the toughest time of the year for girls with vitiligo.
+Summertime can be the toughest time of the year for those with vitiligo.
 It’s not only physically taxing because of the sun’s strong rays, but emotionally draining.
 Every single day becomes an emotional roller coaster and you’re never sure when or where the ride is going to stop.
 Getting dressed becomes a mental game, stepping out your door can make your heart quicken and one pair of staring eyes can bring you to tears.
 Worst of all, you feel like you’re the only person not looking forward to the long summer months of pool days and bikini weather.

 We’re with you.
 But here’s the thing – the first step to having a better summer is to understand that it’s okay to struggle.
 You don’t have to keep up with everyone else.
 You can make your own rules for summer.
 And we’ll make them with you.

 Here are seven little life hacks that you can use to design a summer experience that is as easy breezy as you’ve always wanted it to be:

 1. Start with a gratitude attitude